Yourmaskguy/Customer-Demographics-Sales-insight/README.md

 In this project, Exploratory Data Analysis (EDA) was performed to gain insights into customer demographics, purchasing behaviors, and sales performance.
 The following key questions guided the analysis:
 1. Customer Distribution by Gender and Branch: What is the distribution of customers by gender across different branches?
-2. Sales by Customer Type and Branch: How do total sales compare between members and non-members in each branch?
+2. Total Sales by Customer Type and Branch: How do total sales compare between members and non-members in each branch?
 3. Customer Satisfaction by Gender: What is the average customer satisfaction rating by gender?
 4. Average Purchase Amount by Gender: Is there a significant difference in the average total purchase amount between male and female customers?
 5. Quantity Purchased by Customer Type: How does the quantity of products purchased vary by customer type (member vs. non-member)?